UAE VAT Return Reconciliation: Pre-Filing Review Guide

 A taxonomy of reconciling differences and what each one really means

 When the reconciliation does not tie, the discrepancy is one of four kinds: a timing difference, a documentation gap, a recoverability misclassification, or a designated-zone treatment error.
-The four categories are mutually exclusive in their corrective routes, which is why the SERP norm of running through "common errors" as a flat list misses the operational point.
-A reconciling difference correctly classified is half-resolved; misclassifying it produces a corrective adjustment that does not actually fix the cause and surfaces again in the next period.
+The four have mutually exclusive corrective routes — classifying the difference is what determines whether it is fixed within the return, in the next return, or through Voluntary Disclosure.

 Timing differences